fringes-attic/moreaujeannine/archive/README.md

 The only way to do great work is to love what you do.
 Load Balancing Pull Request Docker Load Testing Work hard in silence, let your success be your noise.
 Agile
+Latency Optimization WebSockets Distributed Systems Big Data Automation Optimization Don't be afraid to give up the good to go for the great.
+Data Pipeline Container Orchestration Success usually comes to those who are too busy to be looking for it.
+Multi-threading Logging